-- Hired as Cardinals defensive coordinator on 1/11/19 after spending two seasons (2017-18) as the head coach of the Denver Broncos. - Joseph has 14 years of NFL coaching experience on the defensive side of the ball, including working as the defensive coordinator with the Cardinals (2019-20), Miami Dolphins (2016) and as the interim coordinator with the Houston Texans in 2013. - Despite suffering heavy losses on the defensive side of the ball in 2020 including 20 different players missing a combined 100 games the Cardinals defense ranked in the top-10 in sacks, red zone percentage, total pass defense, offensive TDs allowed and tackles for loss. - In two seasons under Joseph, Arizona ranks 7th in the NFL in sacks (88.0), 2nd in tackles for loss (179) and 11th in QB hits (191). - In his first season with the Cardinals in 2019, LB Chandler Jones was named first-team All-Pro and was a Pro Bowl selection after setting a franchise record with 19.0 sacks (2nd in NFL) to go along with eight forced fumbles (tied for 1st in NFL) and seven strip-sacks (1st in NFL) on his way to earning runner-up for NFL Defensive Player of the Year honors. - With the Broncos in 2017, Denver had the NFL's #3 ranked defense and joined Minnesota as the only teams in the NFL that season to rank in the top-five in both run defense and pass defense.
-The Broncos ranked #5 in run defense in '17 after finishing the previous year ranked #28 in that category. - In 2018, the Broncos defense ranked in the top-10 in the NFL in INTs (17), takeaways (28) and sacks (44).
+- Hired as Cardinals defensive coordinator on 1/11/19 after spending two seasons (2017-18) as the head coach of the Denver Broncos. - Joseph has 13 years of NFL coaching experience on the defensive side of the ball, including working as the defensive coordinator with the Miami Dolphins. - Last season with the Cardinals, LB Chandler Jones was named first-team All-Pro and was a Pro Bowl selection after setting a franchise record with 19 sacks (2nd in NFL) to go along with eight forced fumbles (tied for 1st in NFL) and seven strip-sacks (1st in NFL).
+Jones was runner up for NFL Defensive Player of the Year and was named NFC Defensive Player of the Year by the NFL 101 Committee. - In Joseph's first season with the Broncos in 2017, Denver had the NFL's #3 ranked defense and joined Minnesota as the only teams in the NFL that season to rank in the top-five in both run defense and pass defense.
+The Broncos ranked #5 in run defense in '17 after finishing the previous year ranked #28 in that category. - defense in '17 after finishing the previous year ranked #28 in that category.

+In 2018, the Broncos defense ranked in the top-10 in the NFL in INTs (17), takeaways (28) and sacks (44).
 Rookie LB Bradley Chubb Denver's first-round selection in the 2018 NFL Draft led all NFL rookies with 12.0 sacks that season.
 Pro Bowl LB Von Miller had 14.5 sacks, tied for fourth in the NFL in 2018.
-Denver was one of three teams (Seattle, Kansas City) to have two players record double digit sacks in 2018. - Joseph's teams have ranked in the top-10 in INTs in four of the past seven seasons. - Four different defensive backs earned a combined five Pro Bowl selections Johnathan Joseph (2), Reggie Nelson (1), Adam Jones (1) and Walt Harris (1) during Joseph's time coaching defensive backs in Cincinnati, Houston and San Francisco.
+Denver was one of three teams (Seattle, Kansas City) to have two players record double digit sacks in 2018. - Joseph's teams have ranked in the top-10 in INTs in four of the past six seasons. - Four different defensive backs earned a combined five Pro Bowl selections Johnathan Joseph (2), Reggie Nelson (1), Adam Jones (1) and Walt Harris (1) during Joseph's time coaching defensive backs in Cincinnati, Houston and San Francisco.

 Vance Joseph joined the Cardinals as defensive coordinator on 1/11/19 after two seasons (2017-18) as head coach of the Denver Broncos.
-He is a 22-year coaching veteran, including 16 seasons in the NFL with San Francisco (2005-10), Houston (2011-13), Cincinnati (2014-15), Miami (2016), Denver (2017-18) and Arizona (2019-20).
-Joseph has 14 years of coaching experience on the defensive side of the ball in the NFL, including working as defensive coordinator with Miami in 2016.
+He is a 21-year coaching veteran, including 15 seasons in the NFL with San Francisco (2005-10), Houston (2011-13), Cincinnati (2014-15), Miami (2016), Denver (2017-18) and Arizona (2019).
+Joseph has 13 years of coaching experience on the defensive side of the ball in the NFL, including working as defensive coordinator with Miami in 2016.
 In a stretch from 2011-16, which spanned jobs in Houston, Cincinnati and Miami, Joseph's teams made the postseason five times in six seasons.